malramsay64/phd-thesis/05_Crystal_Melting/results.md

 HOOMD-blue can only count up to $2^{32}-1$, slightly more than 4 billion. [@hoomd_counter] This means with the chosen timestep of 0.005, the longest possible timescale for a simulation is $2e7$.
+This limitation of HOOMD-blue is not an issue for similar studies of crystal growth [@Reinhart2018;@Benjamin2015;@Tang2013;@Yagasaki2016] which use timescales 2-4 orders of magnitude less than used here.
-It is possible this timescale could be extended by increasing the size of the timestep [@Stocker2003;@Fass2018] however that is unlikely to significantly increase the timescale by the order of magnitude required to observe crystal growth.
+It is possible the maximum timescale could be extended by increasing the size of the timestep [@Stocker2003;@Fass2018] however that is unlikely to increase the timescale by the order of magnitude required to observe crystal growth.

 With the absence of crystal growth,